camelliar/Risk-aware-optimization-reconciles-productivity-and-sustainability-in-China-s-wheat-systems/Readme.txt

 3. Change this path to match the location of 'DSCSM047.EXE' on your computer.
    - Windows Example: "C:/DSSAT47/DSCSM047.EXE"
    - Linux Example: "/usr/local/bin/dscsm047"

+Please also ensure that the working directory is set to the root folder containing the sample site-year directory (e.g., 53797/2013/).
+The relative folder structure should be retained unless corresponding paths in the script are also updated.

 5. HOW TO RUN
 ---------------------